DUNE-DAQ/docs/docs/packages/daqdataformats/TriggerRecordHeaderDataV4.md

 A `TriggerRecordHeaderData` instance is a flat array consisting of a TriggerRecordHeaderData instance followed immediately by zero or more ComponentRequest instances.
 For TriggerRecordHeaderData version 1, these are assumed to be [ComponentRequest version 0 (unversioned)](ComponentRequestV0.md).

+# Changelog

+v4.
+The trigger type field has been expanded from 16 bits to 64 bits to accomodate a bitset instead of a value field.
+This moved several later elements, and resulting in a 32-bit padding word to maintain 64-bit alignment.

 -----